-Platitudes of a Deconstructionist is an ongoing quest to explore new and increasingly less accessible methods of releasing Controlled Dissonance material.
-Platitudes of a Deconstructionist will become a limited series of releases based in multiple formats not conducive to passive experience.
-This series will push the limits of consumer interest and patience by introducing formats that allow... nay, demand listener interaction.
+Platitudes of a Deconstructionist is an ongoing quest to explore new and increasingly less accessible methods of releasing Controlled Dissonance material: a limited series of releases based in multiple formats not conducive to passive experience.
+This series is designed to push the limits of consumer interest and patience by introducing formats that allow… nay, demand listener interaction.

 |Finally, an alternate version of Volume 2, scaled down and presented in a browser-based format that allows you to mix select sound samples from Volume 2 without the need for external software.|

 |This third installment of the series features a little of everything from the Controlled Dissonance ensemble.
 Hacked out of a recent live performance on NTNS Radio, these samples and loops cover manipulated vinyl, reel-to-reel and cassette, as well as electroacoustic instruments, such at the ATG Mini, Spring Thing and Platter Tower and the ever-stunning compressed-air-over-styrofoam-cup.
 Volume 3 is available in the mighty SoundBorb format, which (of course) grants you control over some aspects of the playback.
 This allows you to Control the Dissonance, without having to deal with the rest of my misery.